SadeJoseph/Challenge-1/README.md

 Firstly, we had to clone the starter code locally and create a GitHub repository for this project.
 The repository is called Challenge-1 and linked below: https://github.com/SadeJoseph/Challenge-1

-As per the "Aceeptance criteria" I made the following changes to the original starter code.
+As per the "Acceptance criteria" I made the following changes to the original starter code:

 - Added a few comments to get a clearer idea of what each section within the css file was for.